Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 Serum Electrolytes

 It’s normal for electrolyte levels to fluctuate.
 Sometimes, though, your electrolyte levels can become imbalanced.
 This can result in your body creating too many or not enough minerals or electrolytes.
-A number of things can cause an electrolyte imbalance, including:
+Several things can cause an electrolyte imbalance, including:

 • fluid loss from heavy exercise or physical activity